 Fabricated from local White Cedar, cut to rough lumber at an Amish sawmill down the road, and then crafted in nearby Dundalk, the sauna offers a peaceful experience for body, mind and soul to be enveloped by warmth and cradled by the round shape.

 Saunas have been used for many years for relaxation, detoxification, and a range of other positive psychological and physiological health effects.
 A good summary of sauna benefits can be found here (yes, I know, it’s published by a sauna manufacturer but they do at least reference some research).

-In winter the outdoor shower is not functional so you can use buckets of water for the cool-off or, if you’re brave/adventurous, try rolling in the snow.
-You will know you have warmed enough when the cool-off is fresh & bracing but not shocking 🙂 In winter time, I like to hang wool blanket curtains in front of the porch to form a buffer between the inner and outer worlds!
+In winter the outdoor shower is not functional so you can use buckets of water for the cool-off, or if you’re brave try rolling in the snow like the Finns do!
+You will know you have warmed enough when the cool-off is fresh & bracing but not shocking 🙂 In winter time, I hang wool blanket curtains in front of the porch to form a cozy buffer between the inner and outer worlds!